Coronavirus Isolation Is Not A Safe Option For Anyone Facing Domestic Violence

 “Abuse is about power and control, and an abuser can use any tool to exert just that, including a national health concern such as COVID-19,” Ray-Jones continued.
 “We don't necessarily expect to see new cases of domestic violence, however, our experience informs us that in homes where domestic violence is occurring and there is a negative financial impact or added stress in the home, we typically see a higher frequency of incidents of abuse and severity of abuse.”

-Knowing that these risks exist and that people experiencing abuse might be dealing with much worse circumstances given the need to self-isolate at home, organizations like the Hotline are providing as many resources as they can to those in need, as always.
+Knowing that these risks exist and that people experiencing abuse might be dealing with much worse circumstances given the need to self-isolate at home, organisations like the Hotline in the US and the National Domestic Abuse Helpline in the UK are providing as many resources as they can to those in need, as always.
 According to Ray-Jones, the Hotline advocates are working with survivors individually to provide additional safety planning and resources for the unprecedented circumstances right now.
 Ultimately, the hotline’s primary goal is to continue to support survivors as best they can.

 Advertisement